 Campus Living offers a wide range of programs and activities in all of our halls.
 These programs enhance the educational experience at East Carolina University by offering opportunities to learn and grow outside the classroom.
 In addition, we offer more focused educational programs in some of our halls, to add to the campus educational experience in specific area.
 All of these programs are based in a specific hall or halls.
 Some of these programs are based on Academic Major and are selected by being part of specific majors or programs, and other programs are have a separate application process.

-Campus Living Contracts and Forms
+Campus Living Contracts, Forms and Appeals

 Arriving on campus